(II) Draw a graph like Fig. 14–11 for a horizontal spring whose s... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-You need to draw a graph of the motion of a mass-spring system and use it to estimate the speed of the mass when it is at a position of 1.5 cm from the equilibrium position.
-The spring constant (k) is 95 N/m, the mass (m) is 75 g (which needs to be converted to kilograms), and the initial amplitude (A) is 2.0 cm.
+Step 1: Understand the system and the given values.
+You have a horizontal spring-mass system with a spring constant (k) of 95 N/m, a mass (m) of 75 g (which needs to be converted to kilograms), and an initial amplitude (A) of 2.0 cm (which needs to be converted to meters).

-Step 2: Convert the mass from grams to kilograms by dividing by 1000.
-Convert the amplitude and the position x from centimeters to meters by dividing by 100.
+Step 2: Convert the mass from grams to kilograms by dividing by 1000, and convert the amplitude from centimeters to meters by dividing by 100.
+This will be useful for calculations involving the SI unit system.

+Step 3: Recall the formula for the potential energy (PE) stored in a spring, which is given by PE = 0.5 * k * x^2, where x is the displacement from the equilibrium position.
+At maximum displacement (amplitude), the potential energy is maximum and kinetic energy is zero.

+Step 4: To find the kinetic energy (KE) at x = 1.5 cm, first convert this displacement into meters.
+Then, use the conservation of mechanical energy principle, which states that the total mechanical energy (sum of potential and kinetic energy) in the system remains constant if there are no non-conservative forces like friction.
+Calculate the potential energy at this displacement.

 Verified video answer for a similar problem: